schabluk/demerzel/README.md

 - testing Node.js modules.
 - end to end with Cypress.

+## Quality

+The code quality is assured with the help of [ESLint](https://eslint.org) and [Prettier](https://prettier.io).
+The settings for [code styling](.eslintrc.js) and [formating](.prettierrc) are higly opinionated, but they must be followed to keep consistency across the whole codebase.

+The main [package.json](package.json) file is configured with [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged), to prevent from commiting baddly written, or erroneous code to the repository.

 # Workflow commands

 Here are some commands for performing daily tasks in monorepo.
 To learn about all the commands offered by Lerna, see the [github docs](https://github.com/lerna/lerna).